About Omis Croatia

 Starigrad Fortress – The name “Starigrad” is a Croatian name for “old town”, because it was built on the site of the antique castellum Oneum, while the new town Omis rose on the coast.
 Fortress is located above the town Omis in the Split-Dalmatian county, in Dalmatia, Croatia.
 The fortress was built in the XV century, primarily for defense against Turks.
 Its walls follow the line of the mountain.
 Had the city been taken, all the people were to retreat to the safety of Fortica; from there, they would throw down rocks, destroying the enemy forces below and the city as well.
 This plan was never to be implemented.

 The Omis Riviera – stretches for twenty kilometers (12 miles) along a coast of exceptional beauty, with many perfect pebble and sandy beaches, bays, steep cliffs and a crystal clear sea.
-The Omis Riviera is full of beautiful Adriatic beaches, and one of them is located in the town itself, known as the Large beach.
+The Omis Riviera is full of beautiful Adriatic beaches, and one of them is located in the town itself, this Omis beach is known as the Large beach.
 The mood is caught in an inscription on the Renaissance palace lintel in Omis: “GRATIAS AGO TIBI DOMINE QUIA FUI IN HOC MUNDO” (Thanks be to Thee, o Lord, that I have lived on this Earth).

 Radmanove Mlinice and the Gubavica waterfalls are also charming places.
-Radmanove Mlinice, located five kilometers up to the canyon of the Cetina River, is a picnic place, famous for its bread baked under the iron lid and fresh trout, caught from the river.
+Radmanove Mlinice, located five kilometers up to the canyon of the Cetina river, is a picnic place, famous for its bread baked under the iron lid and fresh trout, caught from the river.
 The Cetina River is a great place for those, who like active holidays (white water rafting, canoeing and kayaking).
-Recreational activities in Omis also include: free climbing, cycling, tennis, football (soccer), basketball, 9-pin bowling, bocce, paragliding, beach volleyball, windsurfing, water-skiing, sea kayaking, water polo and scuba diving.
+Recreational and adventure activities in Omis also include: free climbing, cycling, tennis, football (soccer), basketball, 9-pin bowling, bocce, paragliding, beach volleyball, windsurfing, water-skiing, sea kayaking, water polo and scuba diving.

 Pirates evening event – Want to see some real life pirates in action?
 In that case, you should visit Omis!
 Omis has a rich and proud pirate tradition.
 Located by the mouth of the might Cetina with its numerous fortresses, it was the perfect location for pirates in a times gone by.
 Locals are trying to preserve the memories of city’s past.
 In pirate evenings, there are various events, such as leaving Pirate ship and sports games on the sea with delicacies of Omis caterers and an elaborate music program.
 Also, there are local young street artists, children’s games at the sea, the baby marathon, video projections and many other entertainment programs.